 Listed below are five of the least expensive Indiana health insurance options that you can easily purchase online through our website.
 It is important to note that not all policies are available in every county.
 Federal subsidies are available to help reduce premiums, although you can also choose to enroll outside of the Obamacare Marketplace.

-CareSource Just4Me Bronze - One of the least expensive health insurance plans in Indiana that is offered in most areas of the state.
-Office visit copays are $40 and $80 (primary care physician and specialist) with no limit on the number of times utilized throughout the year.
-Generic drugs have a $20 copay while all brand drugs (both preferred and non-preferred) do not have to meet a deductible.
-Mail-order will reduce your costs, especially when generic options are chosen.
+CareSource Marketplace Bronze - One of the least expensive health insurance plans in Indiana that is offered in most areas of the state.
+The primary care physician office visit copay is $35 with no limit on the number of times utilized throughout the year.
+Generic drugs have a $30 copay while mail-order will reduce your costs, especially when generic options are chosen.
+The mail-order copay is $75.

-The deductible is $6,650, which is common with Bronze-tier options.
-Urgent-Care visits are also subject to a copay of only $80 and mental/behavioral and substance abuse outpatient services must only meet a $40 copay.
-Prenatal and postnatal are subject to $80 copays, but avoid having to meet the deductible.
-The CareSource provider network covers selected counties.
+The deductible is $7,400, which is common with Bronze-tier options.
+Urgent-Care visits are also subject to coinsurance and a deductible, although mental/behavioral and substance abuse outpatient services must only meet a $35 copay.
+Prenatal and postnatal visits are covered.
+The CareSource provider network provides Hoosier residents with a large choice of doctors, specialists, and hospitals.

 Anthem Bronze Pathway X 4950 50 - Although this plan is more expensive than the previously-mentioned options, you do receive the benefit of being able to utilize the Anthem network.
 Since negotiated discounts also reduce your out-of-pocket cost for covered expenses subject to a deductible, the savings can be substantial.
 The deductible is $4,980 with maximum out-of-pocket policy expenses of $6,850.
 The coinsurance is also 50%.